BounceCheckBounceCheck

 Trade-offs Between Accuracy and Freshness

 For ABM targeting C-suite contacts, freshness is paramount because role changes are common at that level.
-For time-sensitive campaigns, recent re-verification prevents decay issues that would otherwise push hard bounces over 2%.
+For time-sensitive campaigns, recent re-verification prevents decay issues that would otherwise push hard bounces over the benchmark.
 For high-value accounts, combine waterfall enrichment for accuracy with role verification for freshness before sending.

-The acceptable hard bounce rate for cold email is not a single number applied uniformly.
+The acceptable hard bounce rate is not a single number applied uniformly.
 It is the result of two decisions made before the campaign starts: how accurate the list is at the moment of import, and how fresh it still is at the moment of send.

 Final Word